-(A process must be defined and documented to regularly assess student learning and achievement of student learning outcomes.
+5)(A process must be defined and documented to regularly assess student learning and achievement of student learning outcomes.
 The results of the assessment must be utilized as input for the improvement of the program.)

-There were 11 M.S. and 7 Ph.D. students in the 2016 academic year.
-One student completed the M.S. degree in fall 2016 and was admitted in the Ph.D. program in the spring 2017 term.

-- 1) Performance in classes and seminar - a.
-Three graduate-level courses were taught to our students in 2016-17, as well as one graduate seminar course in each term (our graduate courses are taught every other year).
-Average enrollment was 11.0 students.
+- 7) There were 10 M.S. and 13 Ph.D. students in the 2017-18 academic year.
+One M.S. degrees in plant pathology were awarded.
+No Ph.D.'s were awarded.
+Four students discontinued the program for reasons unavailable for this report. - 1) Performance in classes and seminar - a.
+5 graduate-level courses were taught to students in 2017-18, as well as one Plant Pathology graduate seminar course in each term and one Plant Sciences graduate colloquium in the spring term.
+Average enrollment was 8 students.
 Students were assessed by quizzes, midterm and final exams, written assignments, presentations and discussions.
 These measures allow instructors to assess the ability of students to demonstrate expertise in a particular sub-discipline, write and speak cogently about a topic and apply problem-solving skills. - b.
 Students showed understanding and knowledge via lab exercises and reports; midterm and final exams; and presentations.
 Feedback occurs through written comments and grades on exams and assignments.
-Average GPA for the courses was 3.96, indicating performance meeting and exceeding expectations. - All graduate students are required to maintain a minimum cumulative grade-point average, and all students met this criterion. - 2) Required exams and defense of thesis or dissertation - a.
+Average GPA for the courses indicate performance expectations were met or exceeded. - c.
+All graduate students are required to maintain a minimum cumulative grade-point average, and all students met this criterion. - 2) Required exams and defense of thesis or dissertation - a.
 This assessment incorporates disciplinary expertise, problem solving and technical skills and communication skills.
 Feedback occurs through a pass-fail grade.
-Three students (1 Ph.D. and 2 M.S.) successfully presented entrance seminars.
-Two students passed exit exams, defended theses, and deposited completed documents with the Graduate School earning an M.S. degree in Entomology. - 3) Annual performance reviews by advisors and Department Head - a.
+Ten students (2 Ph.D. and 8 M.S.) successfully presented entrance seminars.
+Two students passed exit exams and defended theses.
+Once completed documents are deposited with the Graduate School they each will earn an M.S. degree in Plant Pathology.

+- 3) Annual performance reviews by advisors and Graduate Coordinator - a.
 All students were evaluated by their graduate advisors to determine progress toward degree.
 Feedback occurs through face-to-face conversation and discussion, as well as written scores.
-All students received a positive review. - 4) Publications and presentations in professional and public venues - a.
-Twenty-seven written works were published with students as primary or co-author. - b.
+All students received a positive review. - 4) Publications and presentations in professional and public venues - a. ---- written works were published with students as primary or co-author.
+Annual Academic Review forms are not due until June 30, so this data is currently unavailable. - b.
 All students were encouraged to participate in professional meetings at which the student would present research results.
-All of our students participated in at least one meeting, totaling 41 professional presentations of their research.
-Although those presentations are not graded, they are assessed through practice sessions preceding the meeting, and several students won awards in competitions at the meetings.
+Students participating in professional presentations of their research totaled ---.
+Annual Academic Review forms are not due until June 30, so this data is currently unavailable.
+Although those presentations are not graded, they are assessed through practice sessions preceding the meeting.